commodity-js/commodity/packages/supplier/README.md

 const Session = register("session").asResource<Session>()

-// But admin dashboard requires admin session const AdminDashboard = register("admin-dashboard").asAgent({
+// But admin dashboard requires admin session const AdminDashboard = register("admin-dashboard").asService({
     team: [Session],
-    // Only allow this agent to be instanciated if an admin session is in the supplied context
+    // Only allow this service to be instanciated if an admin session is in the supplied context
     factory: (
         $: $<
             [